agarrharr/adam.garrett-harris.com/pages/2018-01-12-reading-redux-part-1/index.md

 isCrushed.name !== 'isCrushed'
 ```

 I know that functions in JavaScript are actually objects, but I didn't know that they have a name property.
-But sure enough, [here is is on mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name).
+But sure enough, [here it is on mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name).
 It's a part of the es2015 spec.
 Cool!
 So, since the minified code would shorten the name of the function, this is a very interesting way of checking to see if you're running minified code.